arnsteio/OpenSCAD-workshop-2018-02/04-modules.md

 	translate([clip_length, 0, 0]) rotate([0,0,clip_angle]) cube([clip_length,clip_width,clip_height], center=false);
 ~~~

 This works, and is pretty generic.
 But we need to make the cutout for the bar, and reusing that code would be perfect.
-We make a _module_ out of the code we have:
+We will make a _module_ out of the code we have.
+A module will make it easy to use our self-written code just like we use e.g. the internal module "cube".
+We will make it so that the module isn't dependent on outside variables - that way we can also reuse it in other projects.

 ~~~
 /* [Global] */